vmkxyz/vmk-xkb-layout/README.md

 that should work, havent tested it much tho

 # Q&A
-Q: How do I change my keyboard layout?<br>
-A: On a DE, find it in settings, on Xorg WMs I think you use the `setxkbmap` command; wayland WMs each have differend ways of setting it, just read their documentation.

 Q: Why is the layout called 'vmk'?<br>
 A: First half of my github username, maybe I'll change the layout name in the future, I just didn't know what to call it.